Apprenticeships for fishmongers, fish friers and seafood processors

 Other food and drink apprenticeship standards of potential benefit to fish processors:

 In England, since May 2017, apprenticeships for the fish and shellfish sectors have been based on the new trailblazer standards for food operations (processing sector), fishmongering and production cooking (fish frying).

-In England we are working with four apprenticeship providers, HIT Training and Blackpool & the Fylde College for fish friers, Grimsby Institute and the University of Lincoln (NCFM) for seafood processors.
-There are a number of providers that support fishmonger apprenticeships in supermarkets, but none that we are aware of that can yet effectively support the independent fishmonger sector.
+In England we are working with four apprenticeship providers, HIT Training for fish friers, Grimsby Institute and the University of Lincoln (NCFM) for seafood processors.
+There are a number of providers that support fishmonger apprenticeships in supermarkets, but only one that will support the independent fishmonger sector - NLTG Ltd.